2018 Chevrolet Silverado 250

 The 2018 Chevrolet Silverado 250 was a NASCAR Camping World Truck Series race held on August 26, 2018 at Canadian Tire Motorsport Park in Bowmanville, Ontario.
-Contested over 65 laps on the 2.459 mi road course due to an overtime finish, it was the 17th race of the 2018 NASCAR Camping World Truck Series season.
+Contested over 65 laps on the 2.459 mi road course – having been extended from 64 laps due to a green–white–checkered finish – it was the 17th race of the 2018 NASCAR Camping World Truck Series season.

+The race was won by GMS Racing driver Justin Haley for his second win of the season, taking advantage of a final-corner collision between Kyle Busch Motorsports teammates Todd Gilliland and Noah Gragson, to advance to the Round of 6 in the playoffs.